 The whiplash symptoms include fatigue, dizziness, insomnia, depression, and pain.
 Chronic pain from acute whiplash can impact a victim’s quality of life by interfering with their work, social life, daily routine, and more.

-Other injuries after a car accident that can lead to soreness are back injuries, neck injuries, torn ligaments, hairline fractures, disc injuries, and more.
+Other injuries after a car accident that can lead to soreness are back injuries, neck injuries, torn ligaments, hairline fractures, and disc injuries.